ardaorkin/bounce-ball/README.md

 # Bounce Ball Game
-This game created with JS
+This game is created with JS